ratwolfzero/hopalong_python/README.md

 ### Pixel-Based Density Estimation

-- **Continuous Point to Discrete Pixel Mapping**
+- **Continuous to Discrete Mapping**
   Trajectory points, represented as floating-point coordinates in a two-dimensional continuous space, are mapped to integer pixel coordinates for visualization.
 Scaling factors derived from the trajectory's extents (minimum and maximum values) and the image dimensions ensure that the continuous coordinates fit within the pixel grid while preserving spatial relationships.

 - **Integer Conversion**
-  Floating-point coordinates are converted to integer pixel locations.
-This step introduces quantization: closely spaced trajectory points in continuous space may map to the same pixel, resulting in multiple "hits" per pixel.
+  The continuous to discrete mapping introduces quantization: closely spaced trajectory points in continuous space may map to the same pixel, resulting in multiple "hits" per pixel.
 This discretization aggregates local density but may reduce fine details due to grouping within the pixel grid.

 - **Density Representation**
   An image array, initialized with zeros, serves as a blank canvas.
-Each trajectory point, after being mapped to a pixel, increments the corresponding array index.
+Each trajectory point, after being mapped to a pixel, increments the value at the corresponding array index.
 Higher hit counts in the array indicate greater density, approximating local concentrations of points.
 The total sum of pixel hit counts matches the number of trajectory iterations, preserving the dataset's size.

 - **Density Visualization**
-  The Matplotlib "hot" colormap represents pixel hit counts as colors, normalized to fit within its color space.
+  The Matplotlib "hot" colormap represents pixel hit counts as colors, scaled to span the full range of the colormap.
 Darker colors correspond to lower densities, and lighter colors to higher densities, creating a gradient that highlights areas of activity.

   - **Impact of Image Resolution:**